matteobaccan/owner/README.md

 The approach used by OWNER APIs, is to define a Java interface associated to a Java properties file.

-Suppose your properties file is ServerConfig.properties:
+Suppose your properties file is defined as ServerConfig.properties:

     port=80
     hostname=foobar.com
     maxThreads=100

-To access this property you need to define a convenient Java interface as ServerConfig.java:
+To access this property you need to define a convenient Java interface in ServerConfig.java:

     public interface ServerConfig extends Config {
         int port();